 - 11.3.1.
-Under the Fair Work Act58, Workers are required to provide You with reasonable notice if they intend to resign from their employment with You.
+Under the Fair Work Act, Workers are required to provide You with reasonable notice if they intend to resign from their employment with You.
 A Worker's obligations regarding the notice they must provide You when they intend to resign will also depend on any relevant provisions in the OoE that they accepted. - 11.3.2.
 If any Worker indicates that they intend to resign from their employment with You, You must ensure the Worker understands the relevant notice period requirements under the Fair Work Act and the OoE that they accepted. - 11.3.3.
 If a Worker resigns from Your employment, this is considered a non-critical incident for the purpose of section 13.4. - 11.3.4.
-You must: - (a) contact Us as soon as possible after You become aware of any Worker's resignation (via 24/7 PALM Support Service Line 1800 51 51 31), and - (b) submit a Non-Critical Incident report through the Department's IT Systems by the next Business Day. - 11.3.5.
-If any Worker resigns from their employment with You, You must give the Worker the following information in writing and explain it to them: - (a) the details of all outstanding costs that You would have been permitted to deduct from the Worker's wage under Chapter 5 had the Worker continued in their employment, and which You expect to be repaid, - (b) details of the cessation of the Worker's accommodation arrangements (where You provide or have arranged the relevant accommodation), and - (c) either: - (i) the travel arrangements You have made for their return to their Home Country, or - (ii) where the Worker will be staying in Australia because they have agreed to commence employment with another Approved Employer, the details of the arrangements for the commencement of that employment.
+You must: - (a) submit a Non-Critical Incident report through the Department's IT Systems by the next Business Day. - 11.3.5.
+If any Worker resigns from their employment with You, You must give the Worker the following information in writing and explain it to them: - (a) the details of all outstanding costs that You would have been permitted to deduct from the Worker's wage under Chapter 5 had the Worker continued in their employment, and which You expect to be repaid - (b) details of the cessation of the Worker's accommodation arrangements (where You provide or have arranged the relevant accommodation) and - (c) either: - (i) the travel arrangements You have made for their return to their Home Country or - (ii) where the Worker will be staying in Australia because they have agreed to commence employment with another Approved Employer, the details of the arrangements for the commencement of that employment.